Chiral interactions of fermions and massive gauge fields in Kaluza-Klein models: Introduction and overview of results

 The weak force is a special interaction in the Standard Model.
 Notable properties that distinguish it from the strong and electromagnetic forces include: \begin{enumerate}[itemsep=1mm, topsep=7pt] \item It has massive gauge bosons; \item It mixes fermions with different masses; \item It has asymmetric (chiral) couplings to left- and right-handed fermions. \end{enumerate} This paper describes how, in a general Kaluza-Klein framework, these three properties of 4D gauge fields are manifestations of a single higher-dimensional feature.
 So the three properties should generally appear together.
 Massive gauge bosons, however light, should have chiral interactions with fermions, whereas massless gauge bosons should not.

 To introduce that higher-dimensional feature, recall that Kaluza-Klein theory encodes 4D gauge fields as components of a metric defined on $P=M_4 \times K$.
 The usual assumption is that all the gauge fields of the Standard Model are linked to isometries of the internal vacuum metric.
 In other words, they are linked to exact Killing vector fields on $K$ \cite{Witten81, Duff, Bailin, CJBook, CFD, WessonOverduin}.
-This paper probes that assumption and shows that a 4D gauge field linked to non-Killing vector fields will in general exhibit properties 1, 2 and 3, while a gauge field linked to isometries of $K$ will not.
+This paper probes that assumption and shows that the 4D gauge fields linked to non-Killing vector fields will in general exhibit properties 1, 2 and 3, while the gauge fields linked to isometries of $K$ will not.
 So the standard view appears well-founded in the case of the strong and electromagnetic fields.
 However, it may be preferable to link the weak gauge field to non-Killing vector fields on $K$ that are small perturbations of Killing ones.